aboutcircles/circles-contracts-v2/docs/docs/architecture.md

 - Trust relationships between entities
 - Group creation and management
 - Minting collateral into group currencies
-- wrapping ERC1155 Circles Ids tokens into ERC20 wrappers
+- Wrapping ERC1155 Circles Ids tokens into ERC20 wrappers
+- Demurrage of all Circles tokens equally

 The Hub v2 contract implements the ERC1155 standard, allowing it to handle multiple token types efficiently.